ajskateboarder/scratch-git/README.md

 - scratch.git releases are only made for 64-bit Windows, MacOS, and recent Linux versions such as Ubuntu 20.04.
 Other systems will need to [build from scratch](#developing) for now - contributions for other systems are greatly appreciated!

-- scratch.git will likely break when Git's locale is something other than English because we check for certain words from Git's output
+- scratch.git will likely break when Git's locale is something other than English because we check for certain words from Git's output.

 ## Contributing

+Translations are currently accepted, but not recommended for submission as of now due to scratch.git being in an unfinished state.
+Please report bugs to our [issue tracker](https://github.com/ajskateboarder/scratch-git/issues).

 ## Developing